Eujenz/eujenz.github.io/content/about.md

 - **Python**: For automation and data-driven quality management.
 - **Productivity Tools**: Proficient in using Trello, Notion, Miro, Slack, Canva, ChatGPT, and Git for project management and collaboration.
-- **Quality Management Systems**: Experienced with USP, GMP, GDP, FDA 21 CFR Part 11 and ISO standards for maintaining regulatory compliance.
+- **Quality Management Systems**: Experienced with USP, GMP, GDP FDA 21 CFR Part 11 and ISO standards for maintaining regulatory compliance.